qorg11/kill9/index.md

 will appear here.
 If you don't want to use Git, [email](mailto:qorg\[@\)vxempire.xyz) me a diff and I'll patch the file.
 Atribution will be given if wanted.

+If you want to request an article, just submit an issue or email me.

 ## IRC